wikimedia/design-codex/packages/codex-docs/docs/introduction/usage.md

 ```
 Some projects may not need the icons package, but most do.

+You will also need to [install Vue.js](https://vuejs.org/guide/quick-start.html) in order to use
+Codex components.

 ## Using components
 Import the components you need from the `@wikimedia/codex` package, and pass them into the
 `components` setting of your component: